 - - Focus on the essentials - a high quality fish oil (or cod liver oil), vitamin D, probiotics and a good quality greens powder.

 - - Folate is often recommended during pregnancy.
 It‘s important to take a folate that can be utilised and absorbed by your body.
-Nuzest's Good Green Stuff ticked all the boxes for me.
+Nuzest's Good Green Vitality ticked all the boxes for me.

 - - Iodine is also another supplement commonly recommended during pregnancy.
 Seaweed is a fantastic source of iodine.
 My favourite meal when I was pregnant was mashed eggs with homemade mayo with dried seaweed or seaweed salt.
 Essential fats, proteins and nutrients all in one hit!